gosia-straszewska/NASA-API-photos/README.md

 # NASA-API-photos
-Website shows NASA Astronomy Picture of the Day and Mars photos gallery - REST API used
+Website shows NASA Astronomy Picture of the Day and Mars Rover photos gallery - REST API used.

-It's in progress - NASA Astronomy Picture of the Day section is done.

 ### Technologies and tools: